M-Hawk/T3A2/README.md

 React-dom is a package which provides Document Object Model (DOM)-specific methods that can be used at the top level of an app and as an escape hatch to get outside the React model if required.
 It serves as the entry point to the DOM and server renderers for React.

+#### React-icons

+React-icons allowed popular icons (such as an icon of a user, book and house) to be easily add to the front-end application.

 #### React-Router-DOM

 React-router-dom is an npm package for React that enabled the application to implement dynamic routing and function as a single-page application.
 It allows the user to display pages and navigate around the site.
 It allows the applications to have many pages and components, but the page isn’t refreshed.
 Instead content is dynamically fetched based on the URL.

+#### Vite and @vitejs/plugin-react

+Vite (an alternative to create-react-app) was used to scaffold the React project and set up a development server that serves source files over native ES modules.
+It is a front-end tool that focuses on speed and performance.
+It has built-in features and fast Hot Module Replacement (HMR).
+Vite provides support for TypeScript, JSX, CSS, JSON and more.

+@vitejs/plugin-react which is the all-in-one Vite plugin for React was also added to extend Vite.
+For example, tt enables fast refresh in development, uses the automatic JSX runtime, removes the need to manualling import React in .jsx and .tsx modules and allows custom Babel plugins and pre-sets to be used.

+#### @types/react and @types/react-dom

+@types/react is a package that contains type definitions for React and @types/react-dom is a package that contains type definitions for React (react-dom)

 ## <a name='Dataflow-Diagram'></a>Dataflow Diagram